oblador/react-native-vector-icons/docs/SETUP-EXPO.md

 }
 ```

 Then run `npx expo prebuild` to regenerate the native project.
+Because this approach relies on the native build, it does not work with Expo Go, and the embedded font cannot be swapped via OTA updates.

-> [!NOTE]
+> [!TIP]
-> Static import doesn't work with Expo Go because there is no native build step.
-A font embedded this way also cannot be updated by OTA — it is part of the native binary.
+> If you want to keep the dynamic import in a development build but avoid the `.ttf` duplication, you can [exclude the package from autolinking](https://docs.expo.dev/modules/autolinking/#exclude) instead.
+That skips the `build.gradle` / `.podspec` so only the JS-bundled copy ships.

 > [!WARNING]
-> If you use a development build, the font is already embedded in the native binary.
-Using the dynamic import in this case means Metro **also** bundles the font as a JS asset, so it ships twice — once in the native binary and once in the JS bundle.
-To avoid this, either:
-> - Switch to the [`/static` import](#static-import-recommended-for-development-builds) and keep config plugins, or
-> - Remove the config plugins and [exclude the package from autolinking](https://docs.expo.dev/modules/autolinking/#exclude) so only Metro bundles the font.

-> [!WARNING]
 > Avoid manual font config duplication: do not add fonts from `node_modules/@react-native-vector-icons/some-font` to `expo-font` config plugin configuration.

-## More info on dynamic loading
+## About dynamic loading

+Dynamic loading is the runtime mechanism behind the default (dynamic) import — `expo-font` registers the JS-bundled `.ttf` with the native text system the first time an icon renders, so no native build step or config plugin is needed.

 Dynamic loading is supported on Expo SDK >= 52.